Junior Eligibility the (2.25) Rule

 Options for students

-- Re-take the technical core courses with low grades to improve the JGPA as well as the understanding of core concepts needed for higher-level ECE courses.
+1. Re-take the technical core courses with low grades to improve the TCGPA as well as the understanding of core concepts needed for higher-level ECE courses.
 With repetition and careful course planning, many students graduate even if they initially struggle in their courses.
-JGPA needed to satisfy the Junior Eligibility Rule is computed with the best grades achieved in multiply taken (repeated) courses.
+TCGPA needed to satisfy the Junior Eligibility Rule is computed with the best grades achieved in multiply taken (repeated) courses.

-- Scale back the number of technical classes taken each semester based on the performance seen in the previous semesters.
-Increasing technical load will inevitably lead to lower grades and lower the JGPA to unacceptable levels.
+2. Scale back the number of technical classes taken each semester based on the performance seen in the previous semesters.
+Increasing technical load will inevitably lead to lower grades and lower the TCGPA to unacceptable levels.

-- Internal transfers between EE and CE programs are only confirmed after the fulfillment of the Junior Eligibility Rule.
-Students can place their transfer application in the same semester they are completing the full set of technical core courses required for Junior Eligibility.
+· Transfers: Internal transfers between EE and CE programs are only confirmed after the fulfillment of the Junior Eligibility Rule.
+Students can place their transfer application in the same semester they are completing the full set of technical core courses required for Junior Eligibility in their original major.